VasistaPolali/Block-Chain/composer/benefits-network/README.md

 }
 ```
 Assets are updated across the network using Tranactions.
-Once the Benfit is raised, the Reginal Agency in this case the Healt Department is notified.
+Once the Benfit request is raised, the Regional Agency in this case the Healt Department is notified.
-The Reginal Agency initiates a transaction on the benefit request and changes the status to "OPEN" and assigns a service provider.
+The Regional Agency initiates a transaction on the benefit request and changes the status to "OPEN" and assigns a service provider.
 The network validates for the following before adding the transaction to the Block Chain.
-1.)The benefit Status should not be in a CLOSED state.
+1.)The benefit status is not in CLOSE state.
 2.)Verify the Member exists in the network.
 3.)Member is eligible for this benefit.
 4.)Benefit type is valid.